Chandrika Siriwardena

-Kalabushana Gajanayake Arachchige Somi Kalani Chandrika Siriwardena (චන්ද්රිකා සිරිවර්ධන: born 11 November 1948), popularly as Chandrika Siriwardena, is a Sri Lankan songstress and playback singer.
+Kalabushana Visharadha Gajanayake Arachchige Somi Kalani Chandrika Siriwardena (චන්ද්රිකා සිරිවර්ධන: born 11 November 1948), popularly as Chandrika Siriwardena, is a Sri Lankan singer, actress, playback singer, television personality and choreographer.
 A pioneer artist in reality musical programs in Sri Lanka, she recorded the songs Midule Mal Sooriya Gaha Mudune, Igillila Yanna Yan and Ranabima Marune in a career that spanned more than six decades.
+She is one of the most prominent artists to originate from the Siriwardena family.

 Personal life

-She was born on 11 November 1948 in Kandy as the third in a family with three siblings.
+She was born on 11 November 1948 in Kandy as the youngest in a family with three siblings.
 Her father, Peter Siriwardena was an accomplished musician and an actor.
 He worked as a lecturer in music at the Government Women's Training College, Polgolla.
 Her mother Srimathi Karuna Devi was a music teacher as well as an actress.
 She first attended to Primary section of teacher training college and then she completed secondary education at Pushpadana Girls' College, Kandy.
 Chandrika has two elder brothers.

 His brother Sunil Siriwardena is a singer, lyricist and broadcaster.
 He has two sons - Madhumadhawa Aravinda and Dhananjaya Siriwardena.
-Madhumadhawa is also a famous singer who sang the songs, Lamba Sawan, Kovula Amathanu, Sihinayak Sihiwee and Sith Sith Sith.
+Madhumadhawa is a socialist and was a controversial politician.
 Dhananjaya is a popular actor in cinema, theater and television.
-He is married to Shashini, a flight attendant.
+Chandrika Siriwardena's niece Dulshara Dasanthi is an influencer and an upcoming singer and actress.

-She was married to Anton Alwis, who was a journalist as well as a lyricist.
+She was married to Anton Alwis, who was a journalist, scriptwriter and lyricist.
+He was also affiliated to the late president R.Premadasa.
 The couple has one son, Prashantha Udaya and one daughter, Jithendrika.
-Jithendrika Jayakalani is a Bharatha dancer.
-Her husband Anton died on 26 March 2017 at the age of 64.
-Chandrika's granddaughter Dulshara Dasanthi is also a singer.
+Jithendrika Jayakalani is a Bharathanatyam dancer and has appeared in certain films as cameos.
+Her husband Anton died on 26 March 2017 at the age of 72.